jmreiche/jmreiche.github.io/_posts/2022-10-25-linearly-scalable-work.md

 There is an optimal number of developers, which is probably lower than you think, but almost impossible to foresee or calculate as it will depend on the product, the code base, the project and the team/company structure.

 The clearer the boundaries; area by area, service by service, frontend vs. backend the more people you can probably use.
 But my advice would always be to error on the lower side.
 It is better to have too few people than too many.

-Projects with too few people will finish faster than projects with too few people.
+Projects with too few people will finish faster than projects with too many people.

 When push comes to shove and deadlines appear, fight the temptation to "act" and add more people as much as possible.
 Have it be the last resort and only if rewards are to be reaped in the long run and not for short term goals.
 For short term goals adding people will only make it worse.
 You are behind and will not finish in time - accept it and have people do the best they can to finish as fast as possible.
 Do not make it worse by adding additional people and finishing even later.